kaiwxai/H2DGL/README.md

 - `DGL == 1.1.3`

 ## Quick Start
-To train the HSTGL, run the following command in the directory `./`:
+To train the H^2DGL, run the following command in the directory `./`:
 ```Python
 Python main.py --evtype=<event_type> --dataset=<dataset>
 ```